A. The tower of Babel.

 Now Terah lived seventy years, and begot Abram, Nahor, and Haran.
 This is the genealogy of Terah: Terah begot Abram, Nahor, and Haran.
 Haran begot Lot.
 And Haran died before his father Terah in his native land, in Ur of the Chaldeans.

 a.
 Now Terah lived seventy years, and begot Abram: Genesis 11:26 is the first mention of Abram.
-Abram (later changed to “Abraham”) is mentioned 312 times in 272 verses in the Bible.
-He is arguably the most famous man of the Old Testament, and certainly one of the most influential men of history.
+Abram (later changed to Abraham) is mentioned 312 times in 272 verses in the Bible.
+He is arguably the most famous man of the Old Testament, and certainly one of the most influential men in history.

 i.
 The Book of Genesis covers more than 2,000 years and more than 20 generations.
 Yet, it spends almost a third of its text on the life of one man – Abram.